islambek01/currency-converter-demo/README.md

     and the date that the rate was published.
 *   The app should work properly if used in a timezone other than the BoC's ( i.e. `America/Toronto`).
-*   If you start using the app at 16:20 ET, then perform a conversion at 16:40 ET, there's no timer logic to go and fetch the new rates.
-You can refresh the page to make the app go fetch the rates again.
+*   If you start the app before 16:30 ET on a weekday, the app will prompt you when new rates become available, and you can optionally update to have the latest rates.
+If you dismiss the prompt, you will have to refresh the page to get the new rates (this is indicated by a block of text at the bottom of the conversion pane).
+*   You can test the rate update prompt with the query `/?forceUpdatePrompt=true` (i.e. `localhost:4200/?forceUpdatePrompt=true`)
 *   If you use any kind of privacy plugin, or the BoC API is unavailable, an error message will be displayed.
 Adjust your browser and refresh the page.
 *   The UI will display at most 4 decimal places on conversions (it will display